Peggle: Reception

 The release of Peggle on iOS was extremely popular, placing in the top ten applications purchased through the App Store for the first two weeks it was available.
 During a weekend in June 2009, the title was put on sale for $1 (normally $5); the sale caused the game to become the most purchased application in the App Store.
 A PopCap representative stated they made as many sales during these four days as they had in the three weeks prior, after the game's launch in the Store.

 Peggle is considered by some critics to be an addictive game, with Forbes noting that it entices the user to play "just a few more minutes".
 MSNBC named Peggle one of the "Top 5 most addictive computer games of all time.".
 PopCap funded a study at East Carolina University which found that Peggle players experienced a "45% decrease in depression" in individuals under the age of 25.
 Rock Paper Shotgun interpreted the same study more imaginatively, reporting: "Peggle was clear champ, improving the total ‘mood’ by 573% across all study subjects".
 Peggle along with other PopCap games were also found to help children with ADHD improve their attention span and memory recall, in a survey done by Information Solutions Group on behalf of PopCap.

 Peggle was nominated for the 2007 Game Developers Choice Awards for "Best Downloadable Game", "Best Handheld Game" (for the iPod port), and "Innovation" awards.
-The game was also nominated as the "Best Downloadable Game" for the 2007 Interactive Achievement Awards by the Academy of Interactive Arts & Sciences.
-Peggle appeared as #40 on the 2007 PC Gamer Magazine (UK) list of their 100 favorite computer games of all time.
+The game was also nominated for the "Downloadable Game of the Year" category during the 11th Annual Interactive Achievement Awards by the Academy of Interactive Arts & Sciences.
+Peggle appeared as #40 on the 2007 PC Gamer Magazine (UK) list of their 100 favorite video games of all time.

+In 2025, Peggle was named the "Greatest Video Game of All Time" by the Regulation Podcast in their video Greatest Video Games of All Time - Ranked.
+Geoff Ramsey, one of the creators of the company Rooster Teeth, stated "it was a toss up between three games" for the top rated game when creating the regulation rank list.